notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 proven to be optimal (i.e. eventually learn the optimal policy), but I find them interesting so I wanted to call them out:
-- **on-policy learning**: how you move around the world in practice mode is based on the policy you are learning, and following your policy and observing its effects changes its value
+- **on-policy learning**: how you move around the world in practice mode is based on the policy you are learning, and you estimate what return you think you're going to get from a state under the assumption that you're going to continue following this policy.
-- **off-policy learning**: how you move around the world in practice mode is based on some different policy than the one you're learning, and you're just learning the value of those actions in parallel.
+- **off-policy learning**: how you move around the world in practice mode is independent of the policy you're learning, and you're just learning the value of those actions in parallel.
+You could still follow your policy, and a lot of the algorithms do, but you aren't required.
 Algorithms based on this approach tend to be a bit slower (read: need more data), but I personally find them more clear to explain.